 Tornadoes constitute one of the most destructive weather phenomena present in much of the interiors of continents.
 The storms that spawn tornadoes are often dangerous in their own right, generating heavy rains, flash floods, and hail.
 But the tornadoes can be powerful enough to level everything in their path which can be miles wide and dozens or hundreds of miles long.

 Sources of Data and Information

-Storm Prediction Center ( This site may be offline. ) The Storm Prediction Center (SPC) is an agency of the National Oceanic and Atmosperic Administration (NOAA) National Weather Service.
+Storm Prediction Center (more info) The Storm Prediction Center (SPC) is an agency of the National Oceanic and Atmosperic Administration (NOAA) National Weather Service.
 Materials available on the website include current weather watches, mesoscale discussions, convective outlooks, six-hour thunderstorm outlooks, and fire weather forecasts; research publications, experimental products and techniques; weather information including watch/warning maps, climatological data, and current radar; and a section on tornadoes.
 There is also an archive of weather images, and sections on the organization and history of the Center.